 As his work contains many homoerotic elements, Tsarouchis has also become an iconic figure in the Greek LGBT (lesbian, gay, bisexual, and transgender) community despite the fact that the artist could never live openly during his lifetime.

 Yannis Tsarouchis was born to a middle class family in the Athenian Port of Piraeus in 1910.

-Clearly, Tsarouchis had the eye of an artist from a young age, and took his surroundings as a major source of inspiration for his work.
+Clearly, Tsarouchis had the eye of an artist even in his childhood and took his surroundings as a major source of inspiration for his work.

 Living in Athens in the beginning of the twentieth century, Tsarouchis was surrounded by ruins from Greece’s many important historical periods, including the classical, neo-classical, and Byzantine periods, and was thus exposed to the architecture of these time periods.

 Creating a Greek Modernism

-This is a theme found throughout the works of Greek artists and writers during Tsarouchis’ time, especially of the group the Generation of the ’30s, of which the painter was a part.
+This is a theme commonly found in both Greek writers and artists’ work during Tsarouchis’ time, especially in individuals of the Generation of the ’30s to which Tsarouchis belonged.

-This group was fascinated with Greek identity and forming a Greek modernist movement in the wake of Modernism’s emergence in Europe and the turbulent period after the population exchange between Greece and Turkey, which caused many to ruminate serious questions regarding culture and identity.
+This group was fascinated with Greek identity and the formation of a Greek modernist movement in the wake of Modernism’s emergence in Europe in conjunction with the turbulent period following the population exchange between Greece and Turkey.
+It was a period which caused many to contemplate serious questions regarding culture and identity.

-Hallmarks of the movement include reforming a Greek identity that does not only rely on religion of ties to antiquity, but accounts for Greece’s many historical periods, even those once considered to be less worthy than Classical Athens, the country’s golden era.
+Hallmarks of the movement include reforming a Greek identity that not only relies on religion or ties to antiquity but accounts for Greece’s many historical periods even those once considered to be less worthy than Classical Athens, the country’s golden era.